signl4/docs/integrations/make/make.md

 [![Technology Partner](technology-partner.png)](https://www.make.com/en/integrations/signl4?target=blank)

 You can add the SIGNL4 module to any of your scenarios in order to send out reliable alert notifications to your team.
-In our example we use a super simple weather alert.

 ![Make SIGNL4](make-signl4.png)